mindsandthings/Obsidian_Repo/1. Projects/Marbela mystery/Marbela text.md

 "Mr. Shramply, the museum's proprietor—" Mayor Myrtle scanned the crowd, her gaze alighting on an elderly shrimp in an ill-fitting suit— "will now reveal the mural."

-With great ceremony and a little bit of age-related shakiness, Mr. Shramply swam up to the curtain concealing the mural, and pulled the cord at its side.
+With great ceremony and a little bit of age-related shakiness, Mr. Shramply swam up to the curtain concealing the mural and pulled the cord at its side.

 The great red curtain slid slowly back.